If you’re looking for the best things to do in downtown Vancouver I’ve got the mother lode here.

 Booking a table at one of Vancouver’s best downtown restaurants should be an automatic for anybody, visitor or local.

-- Blue Water Cafe: Fresh, high quality, sustainable seafood.
-An extensive raw bar features premium cuts of sushi and sashimi, in addition to an extensive selection of local and imported oysters and caviar.
+• Blue Water Cafe: Fresh, high-quality, sustainable seafood.
+An extensive raw bar features premium cuts of sushi and sashimi and an extensive selection of local and imported oysters and caviar.

-- Marutama: Ramen spot that was initially founded in Japan, famous for their creamy chicken broth and house made noodles.
+• Marutama: Ramen spot that was initially founded in Japan, famous for its creamy chicken broth and house-made noodles.
 Also a great gyoza spot and one of the best value places downtown.

 Take a Downtown Vancouver Food Tour